- Pro Video

 As illustrated in the third image, each insertion point has a metal thumbscrew.
 Be sure it’s wide open, and insert a rod into each one.
 Methodically tighten down each thumbscrew after each rod is inserted.
 The thumbscrew should fit into the rod’s notch This securely holds everything together and prevents any unwanted surprises.

 In the final illustration, we are carefully pulling up one rod at a time and they are snapping into place.
-Finally, pull the bank’s fabric up to the speed ring and Velcro it into place to optimize the efficiency of the entire instrument.
+Finally, pull the bank’s fabric up to the speed ring and hook and loop fastener it into place to optimize the efficiency of the entire instrument.

 When it’s time to strike, just pull down the flippers and they’ll drop 90° for you to easily reverse the entire process.
 Can it get any easier?